voest/vagrant-arch-systemd-boot/README.md

 1. Stop the virtual machine with `vagrant halt`
 1. Boot it up again with `vagrant up`
 1. Destroy it with `vagrant destroy`

+## Additional BIOS virtual machine

+There is an optional `arch-bios` virtual machine.
+Just enable it in the [Vagrantfile](Vagrantfile).